How to Guide: Hearing Aid Dispenser

 A six (6) month, renewable, hearing aid dispensers training permit is available.
 The training permit shall authorize the person to dispense hearing aids only under direct supervision and immediate observation of a Georgia licensed hearing aid dispenser who shall be responsible for trainee's compliance with this chapter.

-The following is a checklist of required documents for this application:
+The following is a checklist of documents required for this application:

 - Proof of Dispenser

-- Verification of License (Select State)
+- Verification of License

 - Background Consent Form (If applicable)